mighkel/TAK-Server-10-Minute-Installs/README.md

 My testing/learning/training setup is working from a Windows 10 machine, SSH into a VPS using Putty, and my TAK Server is installed on an [SSDNodes VPS](https://www.ssdnodes.com/manage/aff.php?aff=1554) G2 Standard/2vCPU/4GBRAM/80GBDisk.  _Full disclosure: Above is a referral link.
 Just search for "SSDNodes" if you feel sold-out for some reason._

 # Why?
 When learning certs or experimenting with TAK Server configurations, sometimes it's just cleaner and easier to tear it all down and start over.
 After a few times, I figured I just don't need to practice TAK Server installs anymore.
 I got that down now, so let's go for less typing!
 Less time installing and re-installing = more time to beat your head against the next wall of learning!

+The intended audience here is the budding TAK admin that just wants to get a damn server up and running and get most of the "Linuxy stuff" out of the way.
+**DO NOT PROCEED** thinking that this will get you to a secure TAK Server that is ready to deploy to your organization or agency.
+You will have some hardening to do, and that is outside the scope of this project at this time.

 # How?
 How, indeed.
 Let's get started.